FredKSchott/pika-pack/README.md

 ## tl;dr

-- Authoring packages in 2013 was simple: Write JavaScript and hit `npm publish`.
+Authoring packages in 2013 was simple: Write JavaScript and hit `npm publish`.

-- Authoring packages in 2019 is more complicated: The JavaScript (or TypeScript) that we write has evolved, but the code we ship has to be transpiled down to run directly in Node.js.
-At the same time, web consumers are asking for modern ESM code that works best in their bundlers for treeshaking, smaller files and faster load times.
+Authoring packages in 2019 is more complicated: The JavaScript and TypeScript that we write has evolved, but the code we ship has to be transpiled backwards to run directly in Node.js.
+At the same time, web consumers are asking for modern ESM code that works best in their bundlers for better treeshaking, smaller files and faster load times.
-- This problem is only getting more complex as we add support for more languages (via [WASM](https://webassembly.org/)) and more environments (like [Deno](https://deno.land)).

 **@pika/pack is a new, holistic approach to package publishing that replaces complex tooling configurations with simple, pluggable builders.**